| | | |

 Deviled Eggs with Bacon and Chives

-My kids are absolutely loving eggs and can’t seem to get enough.
+My kids are absolutely loving eggs and can’t seem to get enough lately.
 They love scrambled, over easy, omelets, and most recently, deviled eggs.
-This is huge for me because it took YEARS to get them to like eggs at all.
+This is a big deal because it took YEARS for them to like eggs.
 I surprised them yesterday with this batch of deviled eggs with bacon and chives.
-They gobbled these eggs up with huge smiles on their faces.
-These deviled eggs were simple, delicious, and they will be perfect for this year’s Super Bowl party.
+They devoured the deviled eggs with huge smiles on their faces and said they were delicious.

 Deviled Eggs with Bacon and Chives